sourcery-ai-experiments/blog.nathanv.me/content/posts/self-host-docker.md

 running application, it automatically creates a persistent tunnel into Cloudflare's network, and creates the appropriate DNS record for your domain.
 Argo Tunnel is included free with [Argo](https://www.cloudflare.com/products/argo-smart-routing/) which is
 $5/month/domain.
-It's also $0.10/GB of bandwidth after the first gigabyte.
+It's also $0.10/GB of bandwidth after the first gigabyte per month.
 The only limit is a hard cap of 1000 tunnels per account.
 So far so good.

-However, Cloudflare's [official instructions](https://developers.cloudflare.com/argo-tunnel/reference/docker/) of how to use Argo Tunnel with Docker conatiners kinda sucks and is very manual.
+However, Cloudflare's [official instructions](https://developers.cloudflare.com/argo-tunnel/reference/docker/) of how to use Argo Tunnel with Docker containers kinda sucks and is very manual.
 No good.
 I initially tried to use an [nginx reverse proxy](https://github.com/jwilder/nginx-proxy) and have a single tunnel coming out of the Docker host, but wasn't able to get it work.
 Then, I came across [Hera](https://github.com/aschzero/hera).